Squaretechre/making-your-csharp-code-more-object-oriented/README.md

 							- Aggregate() walks the sequence once
 - Loops and branching instructions are infrastructure.
 Don't deal with infrastructure, deal with functional requirements.
 	- Pick an available painter with the minimum estimate cost.

+### Advice

+- Implement extension methods only to wrap infrastructural code which is likely to never change.